shawngraham/5706a-f24/schedule.md

 **To Read**

-It's over 10 years old now, but Caleb McDaniel's [Open Notebook History](http://wcaleb.org/blog/open-notebook-history) still is posing questions that historians largely avoid.
++ It's over 10 years old now, but Caleb McDaniel's [Open Notebook History](http://wcaleb.org/blog/open-notebook-history) still is posing questions that historians largely avoid.
 Have a read of what [several archaeologists argue about 'open science' in archaeology](https://faculty.washington.edu/bmarwick/PDFs/Marwick_et_al_2017_SAA_Record_Sept.pdf).
 Where are the points of intersection between McDaniel and the archaeologists?
 What parts of this spark joy?
 What bits fire up anxiety?
 What does this mean for you and your research?
-(On a somewhat related note, [see this collection of previous CU History graduate degree work; what opportunities are lost here, gained here?](https://cuhistory.github.io/grads/)) Finally, read:
+(On a somewhat related note, [see this collection of previous CU History graduate degree work; what opportunities are lost here, gained here?](https://cuhistory.github.io/grads/))

-Marwick, Ben, et al. ‘Packaging Data Analytical Work Reproducibly Using R (and Friends)’.
++ Marwick, Ben, et al. ‘Packaging Data Analytical Work Reproducibly Using R (and Friends)’.
 The American Statistician, vol. 72, no. 1, Jan.
-2018, pp. 80–88.
-DOI.org (Crossref), https://doi.org/10.1080/00031305.2017.1375986.
+2018, pp. 80–88. [link](https://doi.org/10.1080/00031305.2017.1375986).
 What bits are applicable to us?

 **To do**

 There are two rather different things we could do this week; nevertheless, there is a connection between them.

-Let's try setting up [Alexandra Phelan's workflow for connecting Zotero with Obsidian](https://medium.com/@alexandraphelan/literature-reviews-using-zotero-obsidian-66eba1565d78).
++ Let's try setting up [Alexandra Phelan's workflow for connecting Zotero with Obsidian](https://medium.com/@alexandraphelan/literature-reviews-using-zotero-obsidian-66eba1565d78). _It's entirely possible it's not worth the bother, for you: in which case, find and then tell us about other ways of using Zotero for literature reviews._
 	If you're using Tangent, this workflow obviously won't work - but how could you adapt it?
 (This article re a new piece of software called 'Lattics' is [of interest](https://medium.com/@axel.em.casas/how-lattics-revolutiozed-my-academic-writing-6d8b34e7983d)).

-See [what doing open notebook history through sharing our materials could look like here](https://datapages.github.io/datapage/) and here's the template for [making such a page ourselves](https://github.com/datapages/datapage).
++ See [what doing open notebook history through sharing our materials could look like here](https://datapages.github.io/datapage/) and here's the template for [making such a page ourselves](https://github.com/datapages/datapage).
 Other options exist (including things like [datasette.io](https://datasette.io)).
 Find a historical dataset.
 (You could use the network file I provided you at our 4th meeting, which was derived from [this volume](https://archive.org/details/diplomaticcorre33statgoog)).
 Create a datapage for the dataset (you'll need to check out [The Historian's Macroscope](https://ocul-crl.primo.exlibrisgroup.com/permalink/01OCUL_CRL/hgdufh/alma99510920602181) to find out how the data was transformed into this format.)

 ## Meeting 9.
 Mallory's papers: scraping & apis